Usain summons up Bolt from blue to retain title

 “Everybody wants to come out and win but I got nabbed by the great Usain.
 I’ll have a day off and come back and be prepared for the first round of the 200.”

-Bolt will go for successive world championship sprint sweeps in Beijing with the 200 meters final scheduled for Thursday.
+Bolt will go for successive world championship sprint sweeps in Beijing with the 200 metres final scheduled for Thursday.

 Reporting by Nick Mulvenney, editing by Pritha Sarkar